awesome-selfhosted/awesome-selfhosted/README.md

 - [portkey](https://portkey.page) - Simple web portal that serves as a startup page, displaying a compilation of links and URLs, while also allowing the addition of custom pages, all managed through a single configuration file. ([Demo](https://demo.portkey.page), [Source Code](https://github.com/kodehat/portkey)) `AGPL-3.0` `Go/Docker`
 - [ryot](https://github.com/ignisda/ryot) - Track various facets of your life - media, fitness, etc. ([Demo](https://github.com/IgnisDa/ryot?tab=readme-ov-file#-demo)) `GPL-3.0` `Docker`
 - [Starbase 80](https://github.com/notclickable-jordan/starbase-80) - A simple homepage with an iPad-style application grid, for mobile and desktop.
 One JSON configuration file. `MIT` `Docker`
-- [Your Spotify](https://github.com/Yooooomi/your_spotify) `⚠` - Allows you to record your Spotify listening activity and have statistics about them served through a Web application. `MIT` `Nodejs/Docker`
+- [Your Spotify](https://github.com/Yooooomi/your_spotify) `â ` - Allows you to record your Spotify listening activity and have statistics about them served through a Web application. `MIT` `Nodejs/Docker`

 ### Photo Galleries